microsoft/PythonProgrammingPuzzles/puzzles/README.md

             live = {z for z in visible if sum(z + d in live for d in deltas) in ([2, 3] if z in live else [3])}
             if live == target:
                 return t + 1 == period

+    def sol(period=3):
+        """
+        Find a pattern in Conway's Game of Life https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life that repeats with a certain period https://en.wikipedia.org/wiki/Oscillator_%28cellular_automaton%29#:~:text=Game%20of%20Life
+        """
     ```
     <details><summary>1 hand-written solution </summary>